Career planning under Covid-19: if you’re savvy, now is the time to look at which practices law firms are investing in.

 Which practices are busy under Covid-19?

-Bankruptcies in the retail and hospitality industries will be common territory for lawyers here.
+Bankruptcies in the retail and hospitality industries are common territory for lawyers here.
 The hit these sectors have taken in the pandemic is well-documented.
 Retail was suffering from a lackluster economy even pre-pandemic, with an increased number of companies filing for bankruptcy.
 23 major US retailers filed for bankruptcy in 2019, including Barneys New York, Diesel, and Forever 21.
-The temporary closure of shops in lockdown will fuel the upward trend even further.
+“Some particular sectors that have been disproportionately impacted by the pandemic have and will see an increased need for our services (retail, transportation, hospitality),” says Luke Barefoot, a partner at Cleary Gottlieb.
+“But the practice will continue to evolve and stretch to accommodate the current crises of the day.”

 Firms are busy advising healthcare clients on how to navigate the uncertainties and unprecedented challenges connected to the outbreak.
 Healthcare providers for example may have legal questions as and when they need to change how they usually operate as a direct result of the pandemic.
 “We believe that the healthcare industry will remain relatively hot despite the likelihood that we will see fewer transactions in the short-term as everyone shakes off the effects of shutting down,” says Katie Stenberg of Waller.